dutchaug/devfest-2014/_posts/2014-09-01-call-for-papers.markdown

 ---
 layout: post
 title:  "Call for Papers"
-date:   2014-08-06 21:00:00
+date:   2014-09-01 09:00:00
 isStaticPost: false
 ---
 GDG Devfest Netherlands 2014 will be held on Saturday November 8th at the University of Amsterdam.
 If you want to be part of this great event as a speaker you knocked on the right door.

 #### Presenters – who should speak at the DevFest Conference?

-* developers (freelance and hired)
+* Developers (freelance and hired)
-* companies developing software (apps, tools, frameworks etc.)
+* Companies developing software (apps, tools, frameworks etc.)
-* research institutions with Google relevant activities
+* Research institutions with Google relevant activities
-* companies, organisations and individuals using Google technologies
+* Companies, organisations and individuals using Google technologies

 If you belong to one of those groups you are cordially invited to submit a talk proposal (or a number of proposals).
 An independent program committee assesses the proposals and selects the actual conference talks.<br/>